 Paines Plough is back with some modern classics and stunning new writing.

-The average person will speak 123,205,750 words in a lifetime.
+The average person says 123,205,750 words in a lifetime.
 But what if there were a limit?
 Oliver and Bernadette are about to find out.
-This two-person show imagines a world where we’re forced to say less.
-It’s about what we say and how we say it, about the things we can only hear in the silence, about dead cats, activism, eye contact and lemons, lemons, lemons, lemons, lemons.
+A play about what we say and how we say it.

 Lorna and Grace are best friends forever.
 But when Lorna gets into university and Grace gets pregnant, they find themselves in starkly different worlds.
 A tale of friendship, love and rivalry spanning 30 years from Elinor Cook.